 Professional and industry bodies

-You could join the APG for professional development, training opportunities and to make industry contacts.
+You could join the APG to find training opportunities and make industry contacts.